programminghistorian/ph-submissions/en/lessons/scalable-reading-of-structured-data.md

 ### Inspecting our new dafaframe (all)

-To create a quick overview of our new dataset, you use the `select`-function from the dplyr-package to isolate the variables you wish to inspect.
+To create a quick overview of our new dataset, you use the `select` function from the dplyr-package to isolate the variables you wish to inspect.
 In this case, you wish to isolate the columns favorite\_count, screen\_name, verified and text.

-You then arrange them after their favorite\_count value by using the `arrange`-function.
+You then arrange them after their favorite\_count value by using the `arrange` function.

     sesamestreet_data_favorite_count_over_50 %>%
       select(favorite_count, screen_name, verified, text) %>%